TezDevContainers/smartpy-dc/README.md

 ## Optional: Connect to your own fork of the tutorial repository

 In the Activity Bar, click the Source Control view.
+IMAGE

-To stage your changes, click the + symbol on the line next to the word changes (it appears when you mouseover the word *changes*)
+To stage your changes, click the + symbol on the line next to the word changes (it appears when you mouseover the word *changes*) IMAGE

 To commit your staged changes, type a commit message describing the change you've made, then click Commit.
+IMAGE

-Click Publish Branch
+Click Publish Branch IMAGE

 In the "Repository Name" dropdown, type a name for your new repository, then select Publish to GitHub private repository or Publish to GitHub public repository.
+IMAGE

 ## Next steps